uchicago-cs/student-resource-guide/tutorials/git-advanced.rst

     $ git status
     On branch main
-    Your branch is ahead of 'origin/main' by 2 commits.
+    Your branch is ahead of 'origin/main' by 1 commit.
       (use "git push" to publish your local commits)

     All conflicts fixed but you are still merging.
       (use "git commit" to conclude merge)

     Changes to be committed:
             modified:   echo.c

 So, all we need to do is to run this command: